diffblue/gitlab/doc/development/sidekiq/compatibility_across_updates.md

     By implementing this no-op, you can avoid unnecessary cycles once any deprecated jobs that are still enqueued eventually get processed.

-1. In a separate merge request, because it's a migration, consider using the `sidekiq_remove_jobs` helper migration method in a **post-deployment migration**:
+### In a subsequent, separate minor release

+1. Delete the worker class file and follow the guidance in our [Sidekiq queues documentation](../sidekiq/index.md#sidekiq-queues) around running Rake tasks to regenerate/update related files.
+1. Add a migration (not a post-deployment migration) that uses `sidekiq_remove_jobs`:

     ```ruby
     class RemoveMyDeprecatedWorkersJobInstances < Gitlab::Database::Migration[2.0]